Mitzura Arghezi: Artistic and editorial fame

 Censorship also became more lenient by 1957, around the time of her graduation.
 Mitzura Arghezi had begun work as a voice actress with the Romanian Radio Broadcasting Company, including with a rendition of Mihail Sebastian's Jocul de-a vacanța, for which she recorded alongside Radu Beligan, Dina Cocea and Colea Răutu.
 The following year, a new edition of the Book of Toys came out, at Editura Tineretului, and featured her drawings as illustrations.
 Mitzura received positive notice for her role as one of The Neighbors in Federico García Lorca's The Shoemaker's Prodigious Wife—a January 1959 production at the National Theater, which saw her sharing the stage with Draga Olteanu and Eliza Plopeanu.
-She owed her reintroduction there to her father's good friend Zaharia Stancu, who had taken over as manager.
+She owed her reintroduction there to her father's friend Zaharia Stancu, who had taken over as manager.

-In May 1960, both of Arghezi's children accompanied Corbea to Craiova, for a gala honoring Tudor (who could not attend) on his 80th birthday.
+Eli Lotar, who had been marginalized in his profession and was becoming a destitute alcoholic, made several attempts to reconcile with Arghezi Sr. The latter again shunned his first-born, allegedly because the latter had asked him to invest in his film projects; Mitzura took pity on her half-brother, and for a while was the only person who still relayed messages between him and their father.
+In May 1960, both of Arghezi's Romanian children accompanied Corbea to Craiova, for a gala honoring Tudor (who could not attend) on his 80th birthday.
 In that context, Mitzura invited Saizescu to Mărțișor, where he and Tudor Arghezi discussed a film project.
 These talks resulted in the 1961 comedy film Doi vecini, which was submitted by Saizescu for the completion of his film degree, and which featured Mitzura in her second film credit.
 In 1964, she was given a major role in Titanic Waltz, as Gena.
 She noted her overall disappointment with this career choice, recalling her father's warning that the acting career "will bring one few satisfactions [...] if there's no one to support you, if you're not a director's wife, a manager's wife, this and that man's girlfriend, there's no way forward, you can be as gifted as can be, there will still be two parts for women and ten for men".